stretch327/xojo_constraintkit/Release Files/Docs/SOSLayoutGuide.md

 # SOSLayoutGuide Class
-*This project is supported for iOS projects Only*
+*This project is supported on Desktop and iOS projects only*

 ## Methods